 When you’re shopping for new pickups for a Telecaster, balance is key.
-Look to get a bridge pickup that can stand toe to toe with your neck pickup in terms of power.
+Look to get a neck pickup that can stand toe to toe with your bridge pickup in terms of power (and vice versa).
 For many people, buying new pickups for an iconic guitar like a Tele means finding a model that can emulate that classic twang.
 Aside from that, your own personal style is going to be the main factor in which pickup is right for you.

 Whether you’re more concerned with chordal work or lines, are the lead in a rock band or play rhythm guitar in a jazz group, one of the pickups on this list is likely to suit your needs.
 These are the 4 best Telecaster pickups on the market.